jeffro256/carrot/src/carrot_raw.md

 In case of a Janus attack, the recipient will derive different values of the enote ephemeral pubkey <code>D<sub>e</sub></code> and Janus `anchor`, and thus will not recognize the output.

+### Self-send enotes

+Self-send enotes are any enote created by the wallet that the enote is also destined to.

-### Internal enotes
+#### Internal enotes

-Enotes which are destined for the sending wallet are called "internal enotes".
-The most common type are `"change"` enotes, but internal "`payment"` enotes are also possible.
-For typical 2-output transactions, an internal enote can reuse the same value of <code>D<sub>e</sub></code> as the other external enote.
+Enotes which are destined for the sending wallet and use a symmetric secret instead of a ECDH exchange are called "internal enotes".
+The most common type are `"change"` enotes, but internal `"payment"` enotes are also possible.
+For typical 2-output transactions, an internal enote reuses the same value of <code>D<sub>e</sub></code> as the other enote.

-As specified above, these enotes use <code>s<sub>vb</sub></code> instead of the ECDH exchange as the value for <code>K<sub>d</sub></code>.
-This means that we have to effectively perform *two* types of balance recovery scan processes, external <code>K<sub>d</sub></code> and internal <code>K<sub>d</sub></code>.
-Note, however, that this does not necessarily make balance recovery twice as slow since scalar-point multiplication in Ed25519 is significantly (>100x) slower than Blake2b hashing, and we get to skip that operation for the internal scanning.
+As specified above, these enotes use <code>s<sub>vb</sub></code> as the value for <code>K<sub>d</sub></code>.
+The existence of internal enotes means that we have to effectively perform *two* types of balance recovery scan processes, external <code>K<sub>d</sub></code> and internal <code>K<sub>d</sub></code>.
+Note, however, that this does not necessarily make balance recovery twice as slow since one scalar-point multiplication and multiplication by eight in Ed25519 is significantly (~100x) slower than Blake2b hashing, and we get to skip those operations for internal scanning.

+#### Special enotes

+Special enotes are external self-send enotes in a 2-out transaction.
+The sender employs different ephemeral pubkey derivations and Janus anchor derivations than a regular external enote.

-#### Mandatory internal enote rule
+#### Mandatory self-send enote rule

-Every transaction that spends funds from the wallet must produce at least one internal enote, typically a change enote.
+Every transaction that spends funds from the wallet must produce at least one self-send (not necessarily internal) enote, typically a change enote.
 If there is no change left, an enote is added with a zero amount.
 This ensures that all transactions relevant to the wallet have at least one output.
 This allows for remote-assist "light weight" wallet servers to serve *only* the transactions relevant to the wallet, including any transaction that has spent key images.
 This rule also helps to optimize full wallet multi-threaded scanning by reducing state reuse.

 #### One payment, one change rule

-In a 2-out transaction with two internal enotes, one enote's `enote_type` must be `"payment"`, and the other `"change"`.
+In a 2-out transaction with two internal or two special enotes, one enote's `enote_type` must be `"payment"`, and the other `"change"`.

 In 2-out transactions, the ephemeral pubkey <code>D<sub>e</sub></code> is shared between enotes. `input_context` is also shared between the two enotes.
-Thus, if the two destination addresses share the same private view key <code>k<sub>v</sub></code> (i.e. they are two internal addresses) in a 2-out transaction, then <code>K<sub>d</sub><sup>ctx</sup></code> will be the same and the derivation paths will lead both enotes to have the same output pubkey, which is A) not allowed, B) bad for privacy, and C) would burn funds if allowed.
+Thus, if the two destination addresses share the same private view key <code>k<sub>v</sub></code> in a 2-out transaction, then <code>K<sub>d</sub><sup>ctx</sup></code> will be the same and the derivation paths will lead both enotes to have the same output pubkey, which is A) not allowed, B) bad for privacy, and C) would burn funds if allowed.
 However, note that the output pubkey extensions <code>k<sub>g</sub><sup>o</sup></code> and <code>k<sub>t</sub><sup>o</sup></code> bind to the amount commitment <code>C<sub>a</sub></code> which in turn binds to `enote_type`.
-Thus, if we want our two internal enotes to have unique derivations, then the `enote_type` needs to be unique.
+Thus, if we want our two enotes to have unique derivations, then the `enote_type` needs to be unique.

 ### Coinbase transactions